-We conducted our annual impairment tests for goodwill and other indefinite-lived intangible assets as of October 1, 2017.
-For 2017, we identified four goodwill reporting units.
+We conducted our annual impairment test for goodwill and other indefinite-lived intangible assets as of October 1, 2018.
+We identified four goodwill reporting units.
 We performed a quantitative impairment test of goodwill using a discounted cash flow model and concluded that the fair value of each reporting unit exceeded its respective carrying value.
-To estimate the fair value of the reporting units, we used significant estimates and judgments, including an assessment of our future revenue prospects, revenue growth rates and profit margins based on internal forecasts, industry and market based terminal growth rates, inputs to the weighted-average cost of capital used to discount future cash flows, and earnings multiples.
-We performed a quantitative impairment test of each of our four trademarks as of October 1, 2017 using the relief from royalty method and concluded that the fair value of each trademark exceeded its carrying value.
+To estimate the fair value of the reporting units, we used significant estimates and judgments, including an assessment of our future revenue prospects, revenue growth rates and profit margins based on past results, internal forecasts, industry and market based terminal growth rates, inputs to the weighted-average cost of capital used to discount future cash flows, and earnings multiples.
+We performed a quantitative impairment test of each of our four trademarks as of October 1, 2018 using the relief from royalty method and concluded that the fair value of each trademark exceeded its carrying value.
 Significant estimates and judgments included an assessment of our future revenue prospects, industry and market based terminal growth rates, inputs to the weighted-average cost of capital used to discount future cash flows, and royalty rates based on external market data.
 Based on the results of our quantitative impairment tests, and consideration of qualitative factors, no impairments were identified.
+Fair value exceeded carrying value for all reporting units and trademarks by more than 10%.
 There is a possibility that our goodwill and other intangible assets could be impaired in the future should there be a significant change in our internal forecasts and other assumptions we use in our impairment analysis.